zlkam/quant_strategy/README.md

 ### GitHub Actions (daily signal)

-The workflow at `.github/workflows/daily_signal.yml` runs Mon–Fri at 02:00 UTC.
+The workflow at `.github/workflows/daily_signal.yml` runs Mon–Fri at 07:00 UTC.
+(By right is 03:00 US Eastern Time, but there is an approximately 4 hours delay in timing, ended up workflow runs at 07:00 US Eastern Time.
+If timing works fine, you may adjust to 11:00 UTC)

 **Setup:**
 1. Create a Telegram bot via [@BotFather](https://t.me/BotFather)